humdrum-tools/humdrum-documentation/guide/ch21/index.md

 directory for a tandem interpretation indicating a minor key.
 Recall that minor keys are identified by an asterisk followed by a lower-case pitch-letter name, followed by an optional accidental, followed by the colon character.
-The **-l** option will list all files that containing a matching record:
+The <span class="option">l</span> option will list all files that containing a matching record:

 ```bash